oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ```
 Q: Which Java environment should be used to run this example?

-A: The example suggests using the Apache Tomcat server as the web server with a servlet and JSP container for deploying the Java web application.
-Additionally, it recommends using IntelliJ IDEA as the integrated development environment (IDE) for developing the application.
-You will also need to set the PATH environment variable for the JDK and download necessary JDBC drivers from Maven Central for the application.
+A: The example is recommended to be developed in an integrated development environment (IDE) like IntelliJ IDEA, specifically the community version, for ease of development.
+Additionally, the application uses Apache Tomcat as the web server for deploying the JavaServer Pages (JSP) technology in the HR Web application.
+For database connectivity, the Java code should be run on the Oracle Database, leveraging the capabilities of the Oracle JDBC Thin driver with a Java Virtual Machine (JVM) (Chapter 4 and Chapter 1).
 ```

-**COMMENT**: as you can see with more chunks provided, the bot start to mention also the IDE IntelliJ as part of a Java environment to be used, compared with the previuos one that mention only Java/JDK/Maven.
+**COMMENT**: as you can see with more chunks provided, the bot mentions also other technologies like Oracle JDBC, JVM and the Oracle Database.

   * LLM: gpt-4o-mini